 - any provision requiring payments later than 42 days after being claimed, otherwise the provision will be deemed amended so that payment is required within 42 days of being claimed; and

-- any provision allowing the parties to contract out of the WA Act or waive any rights under the WA Act.
+- any provision allowing the parties to contract out of the CCA or waive any rights under the CCA.

 If a construction contract does not contain written provisions about the contractor’s right to claim progress payments for obligations performed under the contract, then that right will be implied into the contract.

 A progress payment claim: